Skip to main content

 (SmartHomeExplorer editorial analysis — /methodology)

-What this tells you: The Philips Hue Outdoor Lightstrip scores highest on raw brightness per dollar because 1,600 lumens dwarfs string light competitors — but it's a strip product more than a traditional string light.
-Among true string lights, the Govee RGBIC leads because it combines RGBIC per-bulb color (a feature that typically costs twice as much) with a competitive price-per-foot.
-The Twinkly Strings' individually addressable LEDs and 600+ effects justify their premium for buyers who want showstopper holiday or entertainment lighting.
-The Kasa is the clear pick for buyers who just want reliable scheduling and warm white ambiance without spending over $40.
+What this tells you: The Philips Hue Outdoor Lightstrip scores highest on raw brightness per dollar because up to 1,600 lumens dwarfs string light competitors — but it's a strip product more than a traditional string light.
+Among true string lights, the Govee RGBIC leads by a wider margin in 2026 — the current 48 ft H7015 dropped the price-per-foot to about $1.25 while keeping RGBIC per-bulb color (a feature that typically costs twice as much).
+The Twinkly Strings' individually addressable LEDs and 600+ effects justify their premium for buyers who want showstopper holiday or entertainment lighting, but their score fell this refresh once we corrected the weather rating: the standard consumer Strings are IP44, not IP65, so they need a covered installation.
+The Enbrighten Seasons sits at the bottom of the value ranking because its commercial-grade build and 24-mode color come at a premium price-per-foot — it's the pick for buyers who prioritize a durable, contractor-style café-light run over cost.

 Smart Outdoor String Lights